GIALaboratory/gialaboratory.github.io/report-results/quickstart/index.md

 }
 ```

-_Pro Tip:_ You can also obtain your remaining quota with each `getReport` request.
+_Tip:_ You can also obtain your remaining quota with each `getReport` request.

 ## Step 6: Explore the API (Bonus!)